The most widespread dengue strain in the world is found in Brazil

 Source

+However, it is still not possible to say that the cosmopolitan genotype was introduced in Brazil from the neighboring country.
+The suspicion is that it arrived from Asia, through intercontinental travel.

 According to Fiocruz, the municipal and state health departments and the Ministry of Health were communicated.
-The researchers published an article on the preprint medRxiv.
+The researchers published a paper on the medRxiv preprint platform.

-The researchers point out that among the main actions to contain the spread of dengue is the elimination of stagnant water deposits, which can become mosquito breeding sites.
-Aedes aegyptiwhich transmits the disease.
+The researchers point out that among the main actions to contain the spread of dengue is the elimination of stagnant water deposits, which can become breeding grounds for the Aedes aegypti mosquito, which transmits the disease.

 In addition to the actions to combat dengue, the researchers emphasize the importance of intensifying the genomic surveillance of the disease to map the possible circulation of the cosmopolitan lineage and better understand the routes of introduction of the virus in the country.